Core curriculum

 Finding Your Story

-Led by Natalia Romero Arbeláez and Jared Miller
+Led by Natalia Romero Arbeláez and Jared Mikach

 In this course fellows will work on the art of audition as a singer, with a special focus on appropriate repertoire selection, storytelling through music, and working with a collaborative pianist both in rehearsal and audition.
 Fellows should come with an entire prepared song used for auditions with a 16 bar and 32 bar excerpt clearly marked.